Natural do Rio de Janeiro

 The G5 iMac

-Exactly two weeks ago, we went to the new Apple Store in Pleasanton, CA, to see the remarkable G5 iMac that Apple released in mid-September.
+Exactly two weeks ago, we went to the new Apple Store in Pleasanton, CA to take a glimpse of the remarkable G5 iMac which Apple released in mid-September.

 Inside a 17" Apple G5 iMac